fdformula/MathlyLua/README.md

 ## You may need to edit the file `browser-setting.lua`.

-See the comments in the file.
+See comments in the file.

 ## Functions provided in mathly